-- 1. Synthesize the International Baccalaureate's philosophy, including its collaborative emphasis, with personal worldview and reflective work regarding educational experience to date. - 2.
-Develop expertise in one of the IB programmes: PYP, MYP, or DP. - 3.
-Articulate the principles of learning that underpin curriculum design in the three programs of IB (PYP, MYP, and DP). - 4.
-Analyze the curriculum and instructional designs of the PYP, MYP, and DP. - 5.
-Describe the role of assessment and feedback in the three International Baccalaureate programs (PYP, MYP, and DP). - 6.
-Appraise the assessment strategies emphasized in the PYP, MYP, and DP. - 7.
-Articulate the teaching, learning activities, and student resources that support the PYP, MYP, and DP.
+Synthesize the International Baccalaureate's philosophy, including its collaborative emphasis, with personal worldview and reflective work regarding educational experience to date.

+- Develop expertise in one of the IB programmes: PYP, MYP, or DP. - 3.
+Articulate the principles of learning that underpin curriculum design in the four programs of the IB (PYP, MYP, DP, and CP). - 4.
+Analyze the curriculum, instructional, and assessment designs of the PYP, MYP, DP, and CP. - Appraise the assessment and feedback strategies emphasized in the PYP, MYP, or DP. - 6.
+Articulate the teaching, learning activities, and student resources that support the PYP, MYP, or DP.